saylordotorg/course_bio311/Unit10.md

+---
+layout: default
+title: "BIO311: Molecular Biology"
+course_description: "A detailed exploration of the structure and function of DNA and RNA and how these nucleic acids are used to form proteins, and their importance in genetics and inheritance.
+Special emphasis is placed on DNA replication, transcription, gene expression, mutation and repair, recombination, molecular techniques, and appropriate molecular models."
+next: ../Unit11
+previous: ../Unit09
+---
 **Unit 10: Techniques** <span id="10"></span>
 *The classical core technique in molecular biology is cloning.
 The cloned DNA is usually recombinant DNA, wherein a plasmid DNA and the